View MapView Map

 Surfer doing tricks in the waves in Sligo.

-Look out for the distinct layers of rock on the stunning sea stack, each represents a period in the life of the planet over the past 350 million years.
+Look out for the distinct layers of rock on the stunning sea stack, each representing a period in the life of the planet over the past 350 million years.
 Stop by Mary's Cottage Kitchen in Ballycastle after your visit for a great cup of tea and some hearty home cooking.

 5Erris Head Peninsula